rcastley/SynCreator/README.md

 $ flask init-db
 $ nohup flask run -h 0.0.0.0 -p 8080 > log.txt 2>&1 &
 ```
-Open `http://localhost:8080` in a browser.
+Open http://localhost:8080 in a browser to use the SynCreator app to simulate conditions.
+To stop the app press `ctrl+c` in your terminal to quit or just close the terminal.
+The `venv` environment will persist at rest until you delete the venv file.

-# Installation on AWS Free Tier
+## Installation on AWS Free Tier
 ```
 - Create a new Ubuntu 20.04 instance
   - AMI link: aws-marketplace/ubuntu/images/hvm-ssd/ubuntu-focal-20.04-amd64-server-20210129-aced0818-eef1-427a-9e04-8ba38bada306